Massive Belgium Triple Pendant Lamp

 Manufacturer: Massive, Mortsel, Kontich, Mortsel and Wommelgem, Belgium.

-Other versions: Different colours: white, green, orange… Different models, but always with the holes in the chrome plate on top of the lamp.
+Other versions: This Massive Belgium triple pendant lamp exists in several colours: white, green, orange… Different models were made, but always with the holes in the chrome plate on top of the lamp.
 Exists as a single pendant, 3, 5 ,6 and more together, several lights on a rail, together as a chandelier, 6, 8, 12 lamps, wall lamp… they were a huge success.

 Massive was in origin a bronze foundry and they produced mainly candlesticks, crucifixes and chandeliers in Wilrijk near Antwerp, Belgium.
 The company was founded in 1926 by Pieter-Jozef De Jaeck.
 His son Eddy De Jaeck was responsible for the huge expansion of the company in the 1970s.
 But it were his sons, Piet and Jan De Jaeck who made Massive a true multinational.
 Thus, they moved production to Eastern Europe and China.